Sage/streamlinejs/README.md

 You can also set up your code so that it can be run directly with `node` or `coffee`.
 You have two options here:

 The first one is to compile your source.
 The recommanded way is with babel's CLI (see [babel-plugin-streamline](https://github.com/Sage/babel-plugin-streamline)).
-But you can still use streamline's CLI: `_node -c` or `_coffee -c`:
+But you can still use streamline's CLI (`_node -c myfile._js` or `_coffee -c myfile._coffee`)

 The second one is to create a loader which will register `require` hooks for the `._js` and `._coffee` extensions.
-See the [loader example](examples/loader/loader.md) for details.
+See [this example](examples/loader/loader.md).

-Compiling will give you the fastest startup time because node will directly load the compiled `*.js` files but the [registration API](lib/compiler/register.md) has a `cache` option which comes close and the loader saves you a compilation pass.
+Compiling will give you the fastest startup time because node will directly load the compiled `*.js` files but the [registration API](lib/compiler/register.md) has a `cache` option which comes close.

 <a name="browser">
 ## Browser-side use

-You have three options to use streamline in the browser:
+You have several options to use streamline in the browser:

-* The first one is to compile the source with `_node --standalone -c`.
+* You can transform and bundle your files with browserify.
+The first one is to compile the source with `_node --standalone -c`.
 The compiler generates vanilla Javascript code that you can load with `<script>` directives in an HTML page.
 See the [eval unit test](https://github.com/Sage/streamlinejs/blob/master/test/common/eval-test.html) for an example.
 * You can also transform the code in the browser with the `transform` API.
 All the necessary JS code is available as a single `lib/browser/transform.js` file.
 See the [streamlineMe example](https://github.com/Sage/streamlinejs/blob/master/examples/streamlineMe).
 * A third option is to use the [streamline-require](https://github.com/Sage/streamline-require) infrastructure.
 This is a very efficient browser-side implementation of `require` that lets you load streamlined modules as well as vanilla Javascript modules in the browser.